terryaney/Documentation.Camelot/KatApp.Vue.md

 ### v-ka-input Scope

 The `IKaInputScope` represents the type containing the properties and methods available to inputs and templates that use the `v-ka-input` directive.
-For the most part, it is a 'read only' version of the `IKaInputModel` object, with default functionality provided from RBL Framework calculation results when needed.
+For the most part, it is a 'read only' version of the `IKaInputModel` object, with default functionality provided from RBLe Framework calculation results when needed.
 Additionally, there are helper properties and methods available as well.

 #### IKaInputScope.id